David200308/Website-Profile-System/README.md

 ## Functions

-- Searching a Website by Category
+- Searching a Website
+  - by Name
+  - by Category
+  - by Object
 - Add New Website
 - List all Websites